Elliotcomputerguy/SubnetPractice/README.md

-Subnet practice is a game i created learning python.
+Subnet practice is a game created learning python.
 I used tehmaze ipcalc module rather than recreate the wheel.

 ipcalc can be found here https://pypi.org/project/ipcalc/#files or at https://github.com/tehmaze/ipcalc.